-Analysis and Uses of Financial Statements is a primer for financial statement analysis.
-This course is designed specifically for interested parties who must understand how to read, interpret, and analyze financial statements.
-This course describes in clear, concise, and understandable language the intricacies of financial statements, and their use by investors, creditors, analysts, auditors, and other interested parties.
+Analysis and Uses of Financial Statements is designed for interested parties who must understand how to read, interpret, and analyze financial statements.
+This course describes in clear, concise, and understandable language the intricacies of financial statements, and their use by investors, creditors, analysts, and other interested parties.

 This course can enhance your chance for success in business and investing; by enabling you to profit from the knowledge, insights, and perceptions of professionals who use financial statement analysis tools and techniques on a day-to-day basis.
 Realistic examples and illustrations of financial statement analysis are widely used in this course to make the subject matter crystal clear.
-The IFRS difference is noted where applicable.
+That is the major objective of this course.